 A major highlight of our time in Tofino area for two of our children was a 2 1/2 hour trip on a whale watching boat.
-My husband and I crunched the numbers the first morning we were in the area and realized we had enough money in the budget to offer all 3 children the chance to go out and see the whales.
+My husband and I crunched the numbers the first morning we were in the area and realized we had enough money in the budget to offer all three children the chance to go out and see the whales.

 Our child that does experience motion sickness did turn us down, even though we offered them non-drowsy anti-nausea medication.
-We asked why and they said the motion sickness wasn’t the problem, they simply were not that interested in seeing a whale–and we believed them since that one child never has been as into animals as our other two children.
+We asked why and they said the motion sickness wasn’t the problem, they simply were not that interested in seeing a whale–and we believed them since that one child has never been as into animals as our other two children.

 The two children that did go came back with glowing faces and stories to share of the grey whales they saw on their outing.
 The third child never did seem disappointed about not going which confirmed that whale watching wasn’t a good fit for that one.
 But when we do find an adventure that is, there is a ticket with their name on it.

-(oh, and although it had been lightly raining all day, during the 2 1/2 hours of their trip not a drop of rain fell!
-In fact the sun came out–that was a major blessing)
+(Oh, and although it had been lightly raining all day, during the 2 1/2 hours of their trip, not a drop of rain fell!
+In fact, the sun came out–that was a major blessing)

 Saturday morning we packed up in Tofino and arrived in Comox by early afternoon.
 Comox is just up the hill from my hometown of Courtenay.
-Well, actually I grew up in nearby Tsolum so perhaps I should just say we are currently exploring the Comox Valley area.
+Well, actually I grew up in nearby Tsolum, so perhaps I should just say we are currently exploring the Comox Valley area.